-Metric Metric to be evaluated every five years: Regional Opportunity Index for People and Place (ROI), in the Primary Zone and Secondary Zone (score).
+Metric Metric to be evaluated every five years:ROI People and Place, in the Primary Zone and Secondary Zone (score).
 Baseline Measured as of 2012.
 Target Regional Opportunity Index for People and Place (score), within the Delta, increases by five percent by 2025.